steelelab-delft/stlab/doc/index.rst

 * The "utils" folder contains modules for reading and writing files, resonance fitting, data structure management (stlabmtx for example).
 Basically, everything not directly related to instrument communication.
 * "examples" contains a collection of basic script examples suchs as VNA power sweeps or quick Q factor measurements and fits.
 * "doc" contains this documentation.
 * The __init__.py file contains the modules and names imported when running "import stlab".
-Note that some modules are renamed for convenience.
+Note that some modules and functions are renamed for convenience.

 Indices and tables
 ==================